pamungkaski/go-simulated-annealing/README.md

 * Goal: -19.208501

-The Goal is actually obtained by running The Simulated Annealing with Unlimited Temperatrue.
+The Goal is actually obtained by running Simulated Annealing with Unlimited Temperatrue.
 The best Solution that I've reached is -19.208501